-Before joining Microsoft, Mattrick held several leadership positions at EA, most recently as president of the publisher’s worldwide studios.
-Previously, he oversaw EA's global studios and research and development in several major sites, including Redwood Shores, Calif.
-(Silicon Valley), EALA in Los Angeles, EA Tiburon in Florida, EA Canada in Vancouver, British Columbia, and Montreal, and EA U.K. During his 15-year career at Electronic Arts, Mattrick helped develop and scale the company’s leading global game franchises and brands, including Need for Speed, FIFA, and The Sims.
+Prior to Microsoft, Mattrick served in several leadership positions at Electronic Arts, most recently as President of Worldwide Studios, in which capacity he oversaw EA's global studios and research & development in several major sites, including Redwood Shores, Calif.
+(Silicon Valley), Los Angeles, EA Tiburon in Florida, EA Canada in Vancouver, British Columbia, and Montreal, and EA U.K. During his 15-year career at Electronic Arts, Mattrick helped develop and scale the company’s leading global game franchises and brands, including Need for Speed, FIFA, and The Sims.

 Raised in Vancouver, British Columbia, Mattrick is married with two children.
-In acknowledgement of his role in building EA’s business in British Columbia and the active development of industry links with the University of British Columbia, Mattrick received the UBC Award as an Honorary Fellow from the Sauder School of Business and was awarded the highest honor Simon Fraser University can bestow, the Doctor of Laws.
+In acknowledgement of his role in building the interactive entertainment business in Canada and the active development of industry links with the University of British Columbia, Mattrick received the UBC Award as an Honorary Fellow from the Sauder School of Business and was awarded the highest honor Simon Fraser University can bestow, the Doctor of Laws.
 He has served on several public and private boards, including the advisory board for USC School of Cinematic Arts.

 |Apr 22, 2016||Venture Beat - The DeanBeat: Saying so long to the Xbox 360 after a decade|

 |Mar 2, 2016||Venture Beat - Analysts and investors react well to Zynga’s new CEO Frank Gibeau|

 |Mar 2, 2016||Business Insider Australia - Marc Pincus is out as CEO of Zynga after less than a year -- and a turnaround expert is in|

 |Mar 2, 2016||Inc.com - Zynga CEO Mark Pincus Steps Down After Less Than a Year|